The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes: Star-formation status of present-day satellites

 Fig.~\ref{fig:quenchTimes} shows that while satellites from both sets of simulations follow the same trend of more recent quenching times for brighter satellites, qualitatively consistent with the observations, there are significant differences between the two galaxy formation models.
 On average, \tng{} satellites of all magnitudes (and therefore masses) quench more recently compared to the \vgn{} ones, by $\sim2$~Gyr for the brightest and faintest satellites ($M_{V}<-14$ and $M_{V}>-10$) and up to 5~Gyr at intermediate magnitudes, as shown by the median quenching times (dashed curves).
 The \tng{} quenching times are quantitatively consistent with observations for MW and M31 satellites.
 Furthermore, while most massive satellites were quenched within $1.5\,\RHOST$ in both sets of simulations, low-mass satellites were mostly quenched outside the host.
 In the \vgn{} case, however, we find a small but significant portion of low- and intermediate-mass satellites that were quenched early, but within the host halo (purple and light green markers).
 Additionally, \tng{} median quenching times are not significantly changed when we exclude satellites that were quenched beyond $1.5\,\RHOST$ (dotted curves), while the \vgn{} median times are changed to be up to 1~Gyr later (i.e. more recent).

 Another key difference is the presence of a significant population of satellites in the \vgn{} simulations with $M_{V}>-13.5$ (corresponding to $\log{M_{*}}<7.8$) that were quenched at very early times i.e. $z=2-10$ and well outside ($>3\,r_{200\rm c}$) the MW progenitor's host halo.
 While their quenching time suggests they could be quenched due to reionization, they are too massive to have their SF significantly suppressed by reionization \citep[e.g. see][]{RodriguezWimberly2019}.
 Instead, these are the early-forming galaxies that undergo rapid starbursts at high redshifts as discussed in Section~\ref{sec:resultsZ0LFs}.
 The absence of such a population in the \tng{} simulations on the other hand is because the model does not form satellites in these haloes due to its higher temperature floor of $10^{4}$~K. These results show that the two models have significant differences in their modelling of the ISM and SF.
 Combined with differing resolutions in our simulations, this results in the \vgn{} satellites being quenched earlier than observed for satellites of the MW and M31.

-We defer a detailed discussion of the quenching timescales and their relation to the early-forming satellites in the \vgn{} model to an upcoming paper (Rodriguez-Cardoso et al., in prep.).
+Understanding the differences in quenching times between the two simulations requires an exploration of the various processes, both secular and environmental, that lead to the end of SF in these satellites.
+Several simulation studies, using a range of galaxy formation models, highlight the importance of ram-pressure stripping in quenching satellites around MW-mass systems, particularly for those of masses $\MSTAR\sim 10^{6-8}\MSUN$ \citep[e.g.][]{Simpson2018,Akins2021,Engler2021}.
+Furthermore, \citet{Samuel2023} show that impulsive ram pressure is more efficient at quenching satellites than smoothly varying ram pressure.
+Such an exploration of the particular quenching pathways of these satellites is beyond the scope of the current paper, but will be examined in detail in an upcoming paper (Rodriguez-Cardoso et al., in prep.), which will also include a thorough investigation of the impact of the early bursts of SF in the \vgn{} model.